mkurmag/shared_memory_ipc/Readme.md

 Shared memory is used because it allows to reread same data after process was killed and recovered.

-When producer writes new message, the old message is deleted if there is no consumer reading the old message.
+When the producer writes a new message, the old message is deleted if no consumer is reading the old message.

 While reading, consumers lock the message to prevent it from being deleted.
-When consumer tries to lock the message the most recent message is locked.
+When the consumer tries to lock the message the most recent message is locked.
-Producer constantly updates the pointer to the most recent message.
+The producer constantly updates the pointer to the most recent message.

 Single consumer can lock only one message at the same time.
 Single message can be locked by several consumers.

-Even when current message is not locked by any consumer, the producer is still required to write message to some empty slot, to prevent partially written state if producer is killed during write.
+Even if the current message is not locked by any consumer, the producer is still obliged not to overwrite the current message with a new one, to prevent inconsistency if the producer is killed while writing.
-After write is complete producer atomically moves the pointer to the most recent message.
+Therefore, the producer writes a new message to an empty slot, and only after the write is complete, the producer atomically updates the pointer to the most recent message.

 Since in the worst case all consumers can lock different messages, then N+1 slots are required for producer to always be able to write new messages.